Restigouche-class destroyer: Armament

 The Restigouches diverged from the St. Laurents in their weaponry.
 The Restigouches were equipped with one twin mount of Vickers 3 in/70 calibre Mk 6 dual-purpose guns forward and maintained one twin mount of 3-inch/50 calibre Mk 22 guns aft used in the preceding class.
 A Mk 69 fire control director was added to control the new guns.
 They were also armed with two Limbo Mk 10 mortars and two single Bofors 40 mm guns.
 However the 40 mm guns were dropped in the final design.

 The 3 in/70 Mk 6 gun was initially designed by Vickers for use aboard the Tiger-class cruiser.
 The guns weighed 2650 lb, had 1,000 rounds stored and could fire 90 rounds per minute.
 The gun could fire a projectile that weighed 16.4 kg at a muzzle velocity of 3400 ft/s.
 Each twin mount had a 360° train rate, was capable of elevation between −15° and 90°, and able to elevate at 30° per second.
 The 3 in/70 mounting was placed in the 'A' position, and could fire a round up to 10.5 mi.

 The 3 in/50 Mk 22 dual-purpose gun was a United States design that dated back to the Second World War.
 Each gun weighed 1760 lb.
 The gun fired a projectile that weighed 10.9 kg at a muzzle velocity of 2700 ft/s.
-The twin mount was manually operated and had a train rate of 360° and capable of elevation between −15° and 85°.
+The guns were placed in a Mk 33 twin mount capable of traversing 360° and with an elevation range of −15° to 85°.
 The 3 in/50 mounting was placed in the 'Y' position.
-The gun could fire up to 50 rounds per minute up to 8 mi.
+Each gun could fire up to 50 rounds per minute up to 8 mi.

 The Limbo was a British-designed three-barrel mortar capable of launching a projectile shell between 400–1000 yd.
 Placed on stabilized mountings, the projectiles always entered the water at the same angle.
 The total weight of the shell was 390 lb.

 The destroyers were also equipped beginning in 1958 with Mk 43 homing torpedoes in an effort to increase the distance between the ships and their targets.
 The Mk 43 torpedo had a range of 4500 yd at 15 kn.
 They were pitched over the side by a modified depth charge thrower.